Recommendations

 NAOMI: in Fashion at the V&A. Supported by BOSS.

 Among these museums you'll find exceptional fashion collections, curious machinery and even a viewing gallery where you can see weavers at work.
+Better still, you can get discounted entry or exhibitions at several of our picks with a National Art Pass.

-Don't forget, there are lots more places to explore across the UK.
+And don't forget, there are lots more places to explore across the UK.
 Browse our full listings to find more inspiring museums to visit.

 Discover the best fashion and textile museums to visit with an Art Pass